sathyanmadhavan/Qxf2_internship_2022/README.md

   - Exlpored about how to setup test trigger via CI push to any branch

   - Trying to set the trigger

+# Day-56

+  - Updated `Day-55` work in github repository

+  - Explored about Serialization and deserialization in json

+  - Trying to fix the error in test_API file

+  - Modified test_UI file to test with `pytest framework`